qor/doc/admin/general.md

 * DB

-  `DB` is a GORM DB connection, it is must required, QOR Admin will use the DB to manage data.
+  `DB` is a GORM DB connection, it is must be required, QOR Admin will use the DB to manage data.

 * Auth